 - Dine with a view, and satisfy your palate and eyes by reserving a table at these restaurants overlooking the three falls that make up the mighty Niagara Falls.

-- Join Niagara Parks Heritage in commemorating the 210th anniversary of the Battle of Chippawa – the longest, most violent and bloodiest campaign of the War of 1812 on July 5 @ Chippawa Battlefield.
+- Explore the site of the Battle of Chippawa – the longest, most violent and bloodiest campaign of the War of 1812 on a self-guided tour.

 - Enjoy a vibrant celebration of creativity as members of the Niagara Parkway Artists’ Guild bring their easels and brushes to the Niagara Parks Botanical Gardens.
-Watch as artists paint en plein air, capturing the stunning surroundings in real time, and explore a variety of fine artwork available for purchase.
-July 19–20 and September 6–7
+Watch as artists paint en plein air, capturing the stunning surroundings in real time, and explore a variety of fine artworks available for purchase.
+July 19–20 and September 6–7.

 - Get ready for loud and colourful presentations, often held during festivals like Sinulog and Panagbenga, brought right to Canada’s soil.
-Gear up for fun and exciting Filipino parlour games like palo sebo during NIAGARA Fiesta Extravaganza at Fireman’s Park, 2275 Dorchester Road, Niagara Falls, on the long weekend.
+Gear up for fun and exciting Filipino parlour games like palo sebo during the Niagara Fiesta Extravaganza at Fireman’s Park, 2275 Dorchester Road, Niagara Falls, on the August long weekend.
+August 1-2, 2026.

 - Voyage to the Falls and enjoy stunning views of the Niagara Gorge, American, and Bridal Veil Falls, and come face-to-face with the famous Canadian Horseshoe Falls with Niagara City Cruises.